COVID 19 Winter Booster Doses

 Checking when you can recieve your COVID-19 Vaccine

 To find out if you are eligible to receive the vaccine, complete the "COVID-19 Vaccine Eligibility Checker" by clicking on the below button.
-As of the 9th of July we have been approved to administer the Pfizer vaccine.
+Booster doses are now available for anyone who had their 2nd dose 5 months ago.
+Pfizer vaccine is available for Children aged 5-11 years from 10th January and 2nd dose is booked 8 weeks later.
 Pfizer is available to anyone between the ages of 12- 59 and to over 60 year olds with a chronic medical condition (please use the eligibility checker to see if you qualify and speak to your GP).
 If you are aged 18-59 years of age, you can choose to receive the AstraZeneca vaccine:

 - following an appropriate assessment of suitability by a qualified health professional; and

 - if you provide verbal or written consent.